Quest For The Antarctic Circle (includes flights to Port Stanley returning from King George Island)

 Day 11 – King George Island, return to Punta Arenas, Chile

-Post voyage –This itinerary includes a complimentary hotel night in Punta Arenas for all guests returning from King George Island at the end of the voyage.
+New for 2017/18 – We include a complimentary hotel night in Punta Arenas at the end of the voyage for all guests returning from King George Island.
 This evening is at your leisure.
 Punta Arenas is home to some cozy restaurants, cafes and bars – including the historic ‘Shackleton Bar’ at the Hotel Jose Nogueira – a fitting location to reflect on your journey to Antarctica.

 Day 12 – Punta Arenas